bendalab/thunderfish/doc/thunderfish.md

    in the recording (bestwindow module).
 In this segement the amplitude of the recording is largest while at the same time most stable and not clipped.
-2. EODs of pulse-type fish are detected.
+2. A powerspectrum of a given frequency resolution is computed (powerspectrum module) and potential EOD frequencies of wave-type fish are detected in this power spectrum based on their harmonic structure (harmonics module).
-3. A powerspectrum of a given frequency resolution is computed (powerspectrum module) and potential EOD frequencies of wave-type fish are detected in this power spectrum based on their harmonic structure (harmonics module).
+3. EODs of pulse-type fish are detected and clustered.
 4. For each pulse and wave-type fish detected in the recording an averaged waveform is computed and its properties are analyzed (eodanalysis module)